connormajewski/Song-Randomizer/README.md

 # Song Randomizer Web App
 I made this because sometimes I find it hard to find new music.
-I don't like relying on algorithms to feed me content, so I write this as a simple proof of concept of a communal playlist website.
+I don't like relying on algorithms to feed me content, so I wrote this as a simple proof of concept of a communal playlist website.
 Users can add and receive random songs added by other users.

 I used HTML/CSS and JavaScript for the frontend, and Python/Django, and SQLite for the backend.
 For search functionality, I used the Youtube v3 API.